Councilwoman Watch Party kit!

 Join live Q&A! / discuss the film (30 minutes)

-If your party is after September 3rd, then have your guests talk about what you feel and think.
-We recommend first sharing why it as important for you to host a screening, and then asking others to share how they’re feeling, what surprised them, and if anything inspired them to think differently about elected officials.
+We recommend first sharing why the film is important for you, and then asking others to share how they’re feeling, what surprised them, and if anything inspired them to think differently about elected officials.
 If you’d like to reference some statistics on representation, you can start here.

 Group photo or group selfie (2 minutes)